ColinH/mini-coro-plus/README.md

 A traditional "hello world" example.

-The `.ipp` file contains the library implementation and must be included in exactly one translation unit of the project.
+The `.ipp` file contains the library implementation and must be included in exactly one translation unit.
 The `.hpp` file contains the interface and can be included as often as required.

 ```c++